hanseaston/pandemic-produce-delivery-project/README.md

 # Join our open-source Project!

 This is a **beginner-friendly** open-source project aimed for **social good**.
-We are always looking for more people, like you, to contribute!
+We are always looking for more passionate programmers, like you, to contribute!

 Open-source project is powerful because it lowers the barriers to adoption and collaboration, allowing people to spread and improve projects quickly.
 It also is a perfect place for anyne to hone their programming skills and share their visions and ideas with like-minded others.
 Here are three major reasons as to why you should contribute to our open-source project!
- - Collaboration: Open source projects can accept changes from anybody in the world.
+ - **Collaboration**: Open source projects can accept changes from anybody in the world.
 It is truly a diverse workspace.
- - Adoption: Open source projects can be used by anyone for nearly any purpose.
+ - **Adoption**: Open source projects can be used by anyone for nearly any purpose.
 People can use it to build other things.
- - Transparency: Anyone can inspect an open source project for errors and making small and big improvements.
+ - **Transparency**: Anyone can inspect an open source project for errors and making small and big improvements.

+ If you are still confused about the concept of open source and would like to learn more, check out the [Github's official guide!](https://github.com/open-source)

 <p> My personal belief on open-source </p>
 <p> Contributing first time can be hard.
 Why?
 Personal experince </p>